Remote Work Metrics at a Glance

 With this increase in remote work, the State of Arizona has been able to consolidate its physical footprint, vacate rented office buildings, and re-locate agencies that do similar work into combined workspaces that increase collaboration and better serve constituents.

-As of September 2021, this consolidation has saved taxpayers more than $7 million in rental savings.
-This has also reduced the overall physical footprint by 552,891 square feet, which is the equivalent of approximately nine football fields!
+As of April 2023, this consolidation has saved taxpayers $10,139,409 in rental savings.
+This has also reduced the overall physical footprint by 746,515 square feet, (almost thirteen football fields)!

 Results: Increasing Employee Satisfaction and Retaining Institutional Knowledge

-Notes: The average miles per trip was obtained from the 2021 annual travel reduction survey and the number of telework days was obtained from the state’s human resources information system (HRIS system).
+*For these calculations, the average miles per trip was obtained from the 2021 and 2022 annual travel reduction surveys and the number of telework days was obtained from the state’s human resources information system (HRIS system).
 The Arizona Department of Environmental Quality (ADEQ) Air Quality Division provided the average emissions rates for Maricopa County to calculate emissions averted.